Mads Søgaard

-Mads Søgaard (born 13 December 2000) is a Danish professional ice hockey goaltender for the Belleville Senators of the American Hockey League (AHL) as a prospect to the Ottawa Senators of the National Hockey League (NHL).
+Mads Søgaard (born 13 December 2000) is a Danish professional ice hockey player who is a goaltender for the Tampa Bay Lightning of the National Hockey League (NHL).
 He was selected by the Senators in the second round, 37th overall, in the 2019 NHL entry draft.
 After two seasons in the AHL, Søgaard made his NHL debut with the Senators in 2022.
 Internationally, he has played for the Danish national team at the junior level in several tournaments.

 Playing career

 Søgaard spent his early career in his native Denmark.
 In 2017 he moved to North America, and spent one season with the Austin Bruins of the North American Hockey League, playing 22 games for them.
 He was selected 32nd overall in the 2018 CHL Import Draft by the Medicine Hat Tigers of the Western Hockey League (WHL), and joined the team that year.
 After his first season with Medicine Hat, he was the second-ranked North American-based goaltender, and was drafted by the Ottawa Senators in the second round, 37th overall, in the 2019 NHL entry draft.
 He briefly played for Esbjerg Energy in the Danish Metal Ligaen due to the COVID-19 pandemic.
 In his first professional season, he posted a 10–5–1 record with a 2.58 goals-against average (GAA) and a .922 save percentage in 16 games with Energy.
 He then joined the Senators' American Hockey League (AHL) affiliate, the Belleville Senators in 2020 in the middle of the pandemic-shortened season.
 Søgaard performed well in his first few games, recording a 7–0–0 record in all of his AHL appearances.

 On 13 April 2021, the Senators signed Søgaard to a three-year, entry-level contract.
 He began the 2021–22 season with Belleville and posted a 16–13–1 record with a 2.87 GAA and a .906 save percentage in 31 games prior to being recalled by Ottawa.
 Søgaard made his NHL debut for Ottawa on 1 April 2022, in a 5–2 victory over the Detroit Red Wings, also becoming the second Danish goaltender in NHL history after Frederik Andersen.
 On 1 March 2023, Søgaard was named the NHL Rookie of the Month for games played in February during which he went 4–0–1 with a 2.33 GAA and .922 save percentage.
 On 10 April, Søgaard and Andersen made NHL history, playing against each other in a game in Ottawa.
 It was the first time that two Danish goaltenders in the NHL faced each other.